nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

   - **Private Remarks**: Visible only to authenticated users.
   - **Public Remarks**: Visible to all users, suitable for displaying general information.
   - Users can customize remarks based on their needs.
 Refer to [Public Remarks Configuration](#public-remarks-configuration) for details.
-- **Command Line**: Provides access to WebShell and the File manager.
+- **Command Line**: Provides access to WebShell and the Pseudo File Manager.
 Users can remotely execute commands, manage files, and upload/download files directly through the Dashboard.

 ---